 But, guess what: your problems are not unique.

-You have money problems?
-I did too - my financial problems were always on my mind as a premed, I was broke most of undergrad and didn’t have the money for basic things sometimes like books.
+Do you have money problems?
+I did too - my financial problems were always on my mind as a premed, I was broke most of my undergrad and didn’t have the money for basic things sometimes like books.

 So, lesson 2 of 5 about premed and getting into medical school is here, and it’s an important one that will serve you well.
 It’s about not letting others get to you, and although it seems simple, it’s challenging because we are all human.